You may wish to see an introductory page to this section first.

 Sultan Selim I Camii: Sultan's lodge

-The choice of the marbles of the Sultan's lodge are another indication of the refined tastes of the kulliye architect.
-He chose to use mainly Proconnesian marble, quarried on an island of the Sea of Marmara, which is white with greyish stripes and to add a bit of colour by placing an ancient vert antique column on the corner of the small building.
+The choice of the marbles of the Sultan's lodge are another indication of the care with which the mosque was decorated.
+The architect chose to use mainly Proconnesian marble, quarried on an island of the Sea of Marmara, which is white with greyish stripes and to add a bit of colour by placing an ancient vert antique column on the corner of the small building.
+A similar combination of marbles was used by Byzantine architects in Sts.
+Sergius and Bacchus.

-Sultan Selim I Camii: (left) detail of the right hospice wing; (centre) column of the courtyard; (right) detail of the minaret
+Sultan Selim I Camii: (left) detail of the right hospice wing; (centre) column of the courtyard; (right) detail of one of the two minarets

 (left) Sultan Selim I Turbesi; (centre) Iznik tile decoration with a rather unusual surrounding band; (right) the sarcophagus of Sultan Selim I with the turban he used to wear.
 It had a red cloth at its top